jackyhuynh/KalmanFilter/README.md

 (Retrieved from Udaciti.com/Intro to self-Driving Car)

 ## Technology
+- Python
-Python Programming, Object Oriented Design, Jupyter Notebook, Data Visualization.
+- Object Oriented Design
+- Jupyter Notebook
+- Data Visualization
+- Machine Learning
+- AI
+- Localization
+- Prediction
+- Data Structures

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.